 Increase Brand Visibility & Build Trust With Positive Reviews

 Not only will this help people decide if they want to do business with you, but it also helps your business rank higher in the search engine results pages (SERPs).
-When looking for a local business, they’ll often look at the reviews to see how other people feel about it (and decide if it’s worth their time).
+When people are looking for a local business, they’ll often look at the reviews to see how other people feel about it (and decide if it’s worth their time).